Cyborg-Network/cyborg-parachain/Local Testing.md

 docker build -t cyborg-worker-node:local .
 ```
 4. Run the docker image
 We will perform this step three separate times, to have three different workers in the network.
 At least two are required for successful task execution, as the second worker verifies the result of the first worker.
 If the results of the first and second worker differ, a third worker will resolve the conflict.
 We can neither use the same account, as verifying execution results with workers that belong to the same account as the original executor would pose a security risk, nor can we use the same IP address, so we will need to pass some additional environment variables.
-Please

 First worker: ACCOUNT_SEED = `//Bob`, CYBORG_WORKER_NODE_TEST_IP=`127.0.0.1`
 Second worker: ACCOUNT_SEED = `//Charlie`, CYBORG_WORKER_NODE_TEST_IP=`192.168.1.101`
 ```